tody411/NPR-SFS/README.md

 * **OpenCV**
 * **PyAMG**

-As these modules are heavily dependent on NumPy modules, please install appropriate packages for your development environment (Python versions, 32-bit or 64bit, ...).
+As these modules are heavily dependent on NumPy modules, please install appropriate packages for your development environment (Python versions, 32-bit or 64bit).
 For 64-bit Windows, you can download the binaries from [**Unofficial Windows Binaries for Python Extension Packages**](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 This program also uses **docopt** for CLI.
-**docopt** will be installed automatically through the following pip command for main modules.
+**docopt** will be installed automatically through the following **pip** command for main modules.

 ### Install main modules
-You can use pip command for installing main modules.
+You can use **pip** command for installing main modules.
 Please run the following command from the shell.

 ``` bash
   > pip install git+https://github.com/tody411/NPR-SFS.git
 ```

 ## Usage
-### Directory Structure
+### Package Structure
-* npr_sfs: main package.
+* npr_sfs: Main package.
+    - datasets: Utility module for small datasets.
     - methods: SFS main modules.

 ### CLI
-Each method implementation in npr_sfs/methods has CLI (provided by **docopt**) to run the program.
+Each method implementation in npr_sfs/methods provides **CLI** (provided by **docopt**) to run the program.
+The following **CLI** examples can be tested from npr_sfs/methods directory.

 **No args**: Simple demo with installed datasets.
 ``` bash